gruiick/pyRogue/README.rst

 Controls:

-* 'arrows' to move and attack
+* 'arrows' to move and attack (no diagonals)
 * 'g': grab thing
 * 'i': show inventory
 * 'x': show player's statistics
 * '<': go downstairs (one way, there is no turning back!)
 * 'ESC' to quit (or 'c' at main menu)

+Display:
+* '@': you
+* 'A': any capital letter is the name of the room
+* '+': a potion
+* '#": a scroll
+* 'o': an Orc
+* 'T': a Troll
+* '/': a sword
+* '[': a shield
+* '<': stairs, they go deeper...

-Current state will be saved, if you quit.
+Current state will be saved (savegame.db), if you quit.

-``There's nothing to find, apart from wretched death...``

 What's in chapters:
 ===================

 Code snipsets.
-They were used to test code, for each tutorial's chapter.
+They were used to test code, from each tutorial's chapter.

 * dejavu10x10_gs_tc.png   <- font, as image
 * dundalk12x12_gs_tc.png  <- another font, also as image
-* menu_background1.png    <- a image for the menu (from http://roguecentral.org/doryen )
+* menu_background1.png    <- image for the menu (from http://roguecentral.org/doryen )
 * roguecolors.py          <- color definitions
 * rogue_test00.py
 * rogue_test01.py